ipikuka/recma-mdx-import-media/README.md

 - [`recma-mdx-change-imports`](https://www.npmjs.com/package/recma-mdx-change-imports)
   – Recma plugin to convert import declarations for assets and media with relative links into variable declarations with string URLs, enabling direct asset URL resolution in compiled MDX.
 - [`recma-mdx-import-media`](https://www.npmjs.com/package/recma-mdx-import-media)
-  – Recma plugin to turn media relative paths into import declarations for both markdown and html syntax in .
+  – Recma plugin to turn media relative paths into import declarations for both markdown and html syntax in MDX.

 ## License